Draken Harald Hårfagre: Criticism

-Historians have criticized the usage of the term Viking ship in connection to Draken.
-Professor Eldar Heide points out that the ship is not constructed based on any finds from the Viking age., but rather descriptions in the Norse Sagas that have been viewed as inaccurate since the 1980s.
+Historians have criticized the usage of the term "Viking ship" in connection to Draken.
+Professor Eldar Heide points out that the ship is not constructed based on any finds from the Viking Age, but rather descriptions in the Norse Sagas that have been viewed as inaccurate since the 1980s.

-Helde points out that the framework was based on the misunderstood representation of Viking Age ships that we find among historians in the 12th–14th centuries.
-Draken was supposed to be 1. a Viking ship, 2. the longest in the world, and 3. have excellent seaworthiness.

-The combination of this does not work.
-A very long, narrow and low-boarded ship could have been built, based on ship finds from the end of the Viking Age.
-But such a ship could not sail to America, which was an overarching goal in the Draken project.

-Therefore, the ship was made wide and high-boarded in addition, and thus ended up far outside the Viking Age.

-The boat builders took the Gokstad ship, from 890 (23.8 m long), and scaled and adjusted it up until it had dimensions that could agree with what Snorri describes.
+Draken was supposed to be the longest Viking ship in the world, and have excellent seaworthiness.
+Ship finds from the end of the Viking Age have a very long, narrow, and low-boarded shape, but such a ship could not sail to America, which was an overarching goal in the Draken project.
+The boat builders took the Gokstad ship (23. m long) from 890 AD, and scaled it up until it had dimensions that could agree with what Snorri describes.
+The resulting ship is wide and high-boarded, and thus far removed from the ship designs of the Viking Age.

+Rikke Malmros published the article "Leding og skjaldekvad" in 1985, which examined skaldic poems from the Viking Age that been preserved in oral tradition until being written down in the 13th century.
+She observed that skalds in the Viking Age praised warships for being light and fast – that is, shallow and small or slender.
+The skaldic stanzas agree with the archaeology, and Draken contradicts both source types.

 Draken is not a warship from the Viking Age (small or long, narrow, low-board), and not a cargo ship from the Viking Age (short, wide, high-board).
 But it is also not a floating fortress from the 13th century, with all the novelty that such ships had.
 Instead, it is a construction from 2012.

-Viking Age ships in the Sagas from the 12th–14th centuries has been known and accepted among researchers since Rikke Malmros published the article "Leding og skjaldekvad" in 1985.

-She examined skaldic poems from the Viking Age that had lived in oral tradition until written down in the 13th century.
-There she saw that the skalds in the Viking Age praised warships for being light and fast – that is, shallow and small or slender.
-The skaldic stanzas agree with the archaeology, and Draken contradicts both source types.

 Launch and maiden voyage

 The launching of the longship took place in the summer of 2012.
 The initial period was one of exploring how to sail and row the ship, and for experimentation with the rigging along the coast of Norway.

-The sail is raised on "Draken Harald Hårfagre" near Fjellskålnes in Osterfjorden, Norway, in August 2013.
+The sail is raised on Draken Harald Hårfagre near Fjellskålnes in Osterfjorden, Norway, in August 2013.

 In summer 2014, skippered by Swedish captain Björn Ahlander, the longship made its first real expedition, a three-week passage under sail from Norway to Merseyside, England.
 There it was hosted by the Liverpool Victoria Rowing Club.
 It also visited various other locations around the coast of the British Isles, including the Isle of Man, Western Isles, Orkney and Shetland.